Understanding the different types of fifth wheel hitches

 Or on the truck bed part: (Although, to me, ‘adapter’ doesn’t seem like the right word for this part.
 I mean, that’s almost the whole dang setup!)

 And here endeth the brief overview of fifth wheel trailer hitches.
-I hope it’s given you a little bit of clarity about what they are and how they work.
+I hope it’s given you a little bit of clarity about what they are and how they work to couple a 5th wheel trailer and pickup trucks together.

 Next, I’ll be looking at some different fifth wheelers that have taken my fancy.
 That’s the fun bit!